 Please enjoy this transcript of my interview with Mike Maples, Jr. (@m2jr), a partner at Floodgate venture capital firm, an investor who has been on the Forbes Midas List since 2010 and one of my favorite people and a personal mentor.
-It was transcribed and therefore might contain a few typos.
-With some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the interview here or by selecting any of the options below.

 DUE TO SOME HEADACHES IN THE PAST, PLEASE NOTE LEGAL CONDITIONS: